netbootxyz/netboot.xyz-docs/docs/faq.md

 boot
 ```

 That should load the ISO and if you make it all the way into the installer, great, your OS may work.
 If it fails during initramfs load trying to load the CD device, then it has the issue of not being able to find the ISO in memory.

 ### Can I create my own configurations?

 Yes!
 You can fork [netboot.xyz-custom](https://github.com/netbootxyz/netboot.xyz-custom) and create your own menu.
 You can then set your Github user from the Utility menu and your menu will show up in the main menu.
 If you don't want to set your user every time, you can custom compile the netboot.xyz iPXE code and include your github_user during the compile.
 This allows you to create your own menu without the maintenance of everything else.

 ### Does netboot.xyz support Secure Boot?

 iPXE and hence netboot.xyz does not support Secure Boot because its [binaries are not signed by Microsoft](https://ipxe.org/appnote/etoken).
 You must disable Secure Boot mode in your computers firmware configuration menu before you can boot netboot.xyz.

+### How do we keep versions current?

+We have a CI/CD system that monitors upstream projects for new releases.
+When a new release is detected for releases without hosted installer kernels, it will download the ISO, extract it, and then repackage it with the needed iPXE files to make it bootable.
+It will then push the release to the netboot.xyz endpoints.yml file and then push the changes to the netboot.xyz repo.
+The endpoints.yml file is then used by the netboot.xyz iPXE code to display the menu options.
+Versions change a lot, so automation is key in making the maintenance of the project sustainable.

 ### What Operating Systems are currently available on netboot.xyz?